eventespresso/event-espresso-core/docs/AA--Javascript-in-EE/value-objects/currency.md

 All of these properties are immutable, attempting to mutate them will result in an `Error`.

 #### `code`
-This is the code for the currency.
+This is the ISO 4217 code for the currency.
 ```js
 const myCurrency = new Currency( USDCurrencyConfiguration );
 // returns 'USD'